 target *= MAX_SPEED

 MAX_SPEED, we first check to see if the player is sprinting or not.
 If the player is sprinting, we instead multiply

-Now all that’s left is changing the acceleration when sprinting.
+Now all that’s left is to change the acceleration when sprinting.
 Change

 accel = ACCEL to the following:

 Now, when the player is sprinting, we’ll use